lsst-dm/dmtn-208/index.rst

 The natural data store for image cutouts is a Butler collection.

 Therefore, each worker task will take responsibility for storing its own metadata, as well as the cutout results, in external storage.
-On success, the cutout results will be stored in a temporary Butler collection accessible only by the user requesting the cutout.
-On either success or failure, the task metadata (success or failure, any error message, and the request parameters) will be stored in a SQL database independent of the task queue system.
+On either success or failure, the task metadata (success or failure, any error message, the request parameters, and the other metadata for a job required by the UWS specification) will be stored in a SQL database independent of the task queue system.
-If the task succeeded, the same metadata will also redundantly be stored in the output Butler collection so the collection has the provenance of the cutouts.
+As described in :ref:`results`, if the request is successful, the same metadata will also be stored in the output Butler collection.

 The image cutout web service will then use the SQL database to retrieve information about finished jobs, and ask the task queuing system for information about still-running jobs that have not yet stored their result metadata.
 This will satisfy the UWS API requirements.

-The output Butler collections will be read-only for the user (to avoid potential conflicts with running tasks from users manipulating the collections) and will be retained for a limited period of time (to avoid unbounded storage requirements for cutouts that are no longer of interest).
-If the user who requested a cutout wishes to retain it, they should transfer the result Butler collection into their own or some other shared space.
-Alternately (and this is the expected usage pattern for sync requests and one-off exploratory requests), they can retrieve only the FITS file of the cutout and allow the full Butler collection to be automatically discarded later.

 Summary of task queuing system survey
 -------------------------------------